MicrosoftDocs/connected-spaces/articles/mobile-app-pair-gateway.md

+---
+author: alissapolucha
+description: Learn how to use the Dynamics 365 Connected Store (public preview) mobile app to pair a gateway so you can connect LP cameras. ms.author: alissag ms.date: 07/01/2020 ms.service: crm-online ms.topic: article
+title: Pair a gateway with the Dynamics 365 Connected Store (public preview) mobile app ms.reviewer: v-brycho
+---

 # Pair a gateway with the Dynamics 365 Connected Store mobile app

 Before you can pair a gateway with the Microsoft Dynamics 365 Connected Store mobile app, you need to: